TechSquareInc/intern-playbook/docs/source/core-tools/generating-ssh-keys.md

 ## What are SSH Keys?

-SSH keys are a pair of cryptographic keys used to authenticcate a user with a remote server.
+SSH keys are a pair of cryptographic keys used to authenticate a user with a remote server.
 The key pair consists of:
 - **Private key:** Kept secret and stored on your local machine.
 - **Public key:** Shared with the server you want to access.